31-Year-Old Defenseman – Philadelphia Flyers

 Carlo Colaiacovo Contract Information:

-Signed a one-year deal with the Blues in November of 2013.
+Signed a one-year contract with the Flyers in October 2014.

 To instantly reveal our fantasy analysis of every player – including Carlo Colaiacovo – simply subscribe now.